 Powerstock Common is a peaceful Wildlife Trust reserve tucked away in West Dorset.
 The reserve features a variety of landscapes including wet and dry grassland, scrub, woodland and small copses.
-The copses and woodlands dotted across the reserve are some of the nicest bluebell woods in Dorset – also scattered with wild daffodil, herb-Paris and early purple orchid.
+The copses and woodlands dotted across the reserve are some of the nicest bluebell woods in Dorset – also scattered with wild daffodils, herb-Paris and early purple orchids.

 3 Other Places to See Bluebells in Dorset